 "How do I notice a possible pregnancy despite having an IUD?
-What are signs of a pregnancy despite an IUD?"
+What are signs of pregnancy despite an IUD?"
 Perhaps you are currently asking yourself these exact questions.
-Maybe your period is overdue despite IUD.
+Maybe your period is overdue despite your IUD.

 Think about the reasons that make you suspect you are pregnant.

 - 🤢 Are you experiencing typical pregnancy symptoms, despite IUD?
 It may be a relief to know that even common signs of pregnancy, such as nausea or abdominal stretching, do not necessarily signify a pregnancy.

 - 🩸Is your period overdue even though it is usually on time?
 This also does not necessarily mean that you are pregnant.
 More likely than not, the hormonal IUD has interfered with your cycle, causing your menstrual bleeding to become irregular or to cease entirely.
 Factors such as stress or medication can also impact the sensitive female cycle.

 - 🤒 Ectopic pregnancy*?
 While you may be pregnant, chances are that it is not viable.
 The likelihood of an ectopic pregnancy is increased with an IUD, especially when using the hormonal version.
 Spotting and pain in the abdomen could be indicators of an ectopic pregnancy despite an IUD.
 Consult your doctor as soon as possible.